Ravi-datta/Agentic-AI-Powered-Dashboards-for-Real-Time-Cybersecurity-Monitoring/README.md

 In today’s fast-paced digital landscape, organizations face immense challenges in monitoring and maintaining cybersecurity across diverse data sources.
 This project presents an **AI-powered, real-time dashboard system** that processes natural language prompts to generate dynamic cybersecurity insights tailored to both technical and non-technical users.

-Leveraging **SecureGPT**, AWS Lambda, and Plotly visualizations, the system fetches, analyzes, and visualizes security data from logs, alerts, and task datasets, empowering stakeholders with instant, actionable intelligence — **no manual scripting or data wrangling required**.
+Leveraging **SecureGPT**, AWS Lambda, and Plotly visualizations, the system fetches, analyzes, and visualizes security data from logs, alerts, and task datasets, empowering stakeholders with instant, actionable intelligence with **no manual scripting or data wrangling required**.

 ## 📌 Problem Statement